 - Unsolicited résumés: Like a fuller recruiting pipeline, these have the potential to save your company lots of time and energy on the hiring front.

 This bucket of KPIs measures the extent to which PR wins can be leveraged to boost other marketing channels.
 They include…

 - Use in communications channels: This includes, for example, repurposing PR placements as assets for the sales team, strategically using “as seen in”-type language on various pages of your website, creating a press page, adapting PR placements to be used in conference materials, and more.

 - Use in advertisements or promoted posts on social media: Use tools like Lookalike Audiences to expand the reach of a placement that performs well.
 In some cases, people are more likely to click an ad that implies third-party endorsement than they are to click a more nakedly promotional ad.

-- Use of media placements or logos on conversion pages: Adding third-party validation like recognized media logos can impact click and conversion rates on key landing pages.
+- Use of PR placements or logos on conversion pages: Adding third-party validation like recognized media logos can impact click and conversion rates on key landing pages.
 We recommend measuring via an A / B test.

 For Best Results, Know What to Track

 As we mentioned above, the best way to enjoy a positive ROI from you PR program is to go in knowing what you want out of it.
 Are you trying to raise your company’s profile in front of potential investors?
 Then customer conversions probably aren’t the right thing to measure.
 Are you trying to spread the word among potential customers?
 Then it doesn’t make sense to keep a close eye on your recruiting pipeline.